stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ### Deployment options

-ThingsBoard Integration has two deployment options: embedded and remote.
+GridLinks Integration has two deployment options: embedded and remote.
 See details and architecture diagrams below.

 #### Embedded integrations

-Embedded integration is running in the main ThingsBoard server process.
+Embedded integration is running in the main GridLinks server process.
 Basically it is part of a monolith deployment scenario.

 Pros:
   * simplifies deployment of new integration (just few clicks on GridLinks UI);
   * minimize latency for message delivery;

 Cons:
-  * consume resources allocated to main ThingsBoard process: network connections, OS threads and CPU cycles;
+  * consume resources allocated to main GridLinks process: network connections, OS threads and CPU cycles;
   * low level of isolation;
-  * can't access local MQTT brokers or OPC-UA servers if ThingsBoard is deployed in the cloud.
+  * can't access local MQTT brokers or OPC-UA servers if GridLinks is deployed in the cloud.

 <object width="60%" data="/images/user-guide/integrations/embeded-integrations-overview.svg"></object>

 #### Remote integrations

-Remote integration become available since ThingsBoard PE v2.4.1 and enables new deployment scenario.
+Remote integration become available since GridLinks PE v2.4.1 and enables new deployment scenario.
 One can install remote integration in the local network and stream data to the cloud.

 Let's assume you have local MQTT broker or OPC-UA server deployed on-premises.
-Those brokers and/or servers don't have dedicated external IP address, so ThingsBoard instance in the cloud can't connect to them directly.
+Those brokers and/or servers don't have dedicated external IP address, so GridLinks instance in the cloud can't connect to them directly.
 However, you can install remote integration close to this server, in the same local network.
 This integration will connect to the broker/server, pull the data and store it in the local file system.
-Remote integration will stream the data to the ThingsBoard instance deployed in the cloud once the internet connection is available.
+Remote integration will stream the data to the GridLinks instance deployed in the cloud once the internet connection is available.

 Pros:
   * enables integration with servers deployed in the local network;
-  * isolates the integration process from main ThingsBoard process;
+  * isolates the integration process from main GridLinks process;

 Cons:
   * requires installation of a separate package;